American Portfolios Advisors Review

-American Portfolios Advisors, Inc. (APA) is a large financial advisor based in Holbrook, New York.
-The firm and its advisors have around $6.5 billion in assets under management (AUM).
+American Portfolios Advisors, Inc. (APA) is a large financial advisor serving not only clients, but advisors and their clients as well.
+The firm is based in Holbrook, New York.
+APA and its advisors have around $8.2 billion in assets under management (AUM).

 APA is a fee-based firm.
 This means that, in addition to any advisory fees received from clients, some representatives can also garner commissions from selling financial products to clients.
 This is very different from a fee-only firm, which only earns advisory fees from clients.